devleaks/emitpy-docs/docs/opera/Rule.md

 A Rule correspond to a movement of interest that needs monitoring.

-A Rule specify which vehicles, class or types of vehicles, need monitoring.
-It then details which types of movements need reporting.
-To specify the movements that need reporting, a Rule uses two *Events*, a start event that dictates when the monitoring of the movement must start, and an end event that dictates when the movement no longer need to be monitored.
+A Rule first specifies which vehicles need monitoring and then details which types of movements need reporting.
+To precise the movements, a Rule uses two *Events*, a start event that dictates when the monitoring of the movement must start, and an end event when the movement no longer need to be monitored.

 # Events